about business development 2020

-- Project management (although many Business Developers end up here because they have the overview)
+- Project management (although many business developers land here because they have an overview)

-- Strategy development (they should be focusing on Corporate strategy and organizational boundaries)
+- Strategy development (they must focus on corporate strategy and organizational boundaries)

-- Advertising or promotions expenses (Chesbrough (HBR 2002) got that one)
+- Advertising or promotional expenses (Chesbrough (HBR 2002) got that one)

-Sørensen, Hans Eibe & Williamson, Tevor.
+Sørensen, Hans Eibe & Williamson, Trevor.
 (2016).
 Nu2U: Business Development in High-Growth Firms.
 SAGE Business Cases, SAGE Publishing.